lmr97/itunes-to-jellyfin/README.md

     cd itunes-to-jellyfin
     ```

-6. Install the `lxml` module (if you don't have it already) for the Python program we are about to run.
+6. **Install the `lxml` Python module** (if you don't have it already) for the Python program we are about to run.
 See the [installation guide](https://lxml.de/installation.html) for how to do so for your server.
 To check if you have it, run `pip show lxml`.
 If you'd like to use a virtual environment (named `pyvenv` in the current directory), run `python3 -m venv ./pyvenv`

-7. Now you can run playlist conversion program:
+7. Now you can **run playlist conversion program**:
     ```
     python3 xml-to-m3u.py \
         -x <path to Library.xml> \